Statistic Fort Worth Texas National

 Fort Worth Racial Demographics & Ethnicity

-The Fort Worth racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Fort Worth is 60.1% White, 18.5% Black or African American, 4.8% Asian, 0.5% American Indian and 0.1% Native Hawaiian - 35.1% of the population identify as Hispanic or Latino.
-Of all households, 67.7% reported speaking English only, while 25.6% reported speaking Spanish only.
-A total of 16.3% of residents were considered foreign born.
+Understanding the Fort Worth racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Fort Worth, the racial breakdown indicates 60.1% White, 18.5% Black or African American, 4.8% Asian, 0.5% American Indian and 0.1% Native Hawaiian, with 35.1% of the population identifying as Hispanic or Latino.
+Notably, 67.7% of households reported speaking English only, while 25.6% reported speaking Spanish only.
+Additionally, 16.3% of residents were categorized as foreign-born.

 Fort Worth Population Density